 Learning Outcomes

 This foundational survey course examines leadership through a creative lens.
 A key premise of this course is that we need the methodologies of artists and designers alongside those of scientists and entrepreneurs to undertake necessary transformational change and worldmaking.
 The in-demand creative skills introduced through this course, which can be applied at any scale and scope of endeavor, include: resourcefulness, adaptability, comfort with reinvention and failure, deep listening, empathy, critique, systems thinking, disciplined imagination, storytelling, facilitation, and community building.
-The course reviews major leadership theories / approaches and students spend time considering their own leadership style, philosophy, strengths, and weaknesses.
-Finally, students develop a plan outlining key goals for their ongoing journey through the program, documented in a personal learning portfolio.
+The course reviews major contemporary leadership theories and approaches; and students spend time considering their own leadership style, philosophy, strengths, and weaknesses.
+Finally, students develop a plan outlining key goals for their ongoing journey through the program and begin the process of documenting that journey.

 By the end of this course students should be able to:

-This course invites exploration of a range of relational practices for cultural understanding and change, in response to calls for civic imagination and systemic transformation in support of a more inclusive, equitable society.
-It examines how practices of artists and other creators are a means by which to develop critical (lost) ways of knowing that are central to human development and how they support an increasingly called for paradigm shift in leadership: away from one grounded in individualism, competition, scarcity, exploitation of people, and extraction of natural resources; and toward one grounded in self-organizing (or collectivism), collaboration, abundance, and care for both people and planet.
-Students will experience and reflect on resilience under pressure, somatic self-awareness, attentional capacity, decision-making in uncertainty, power dynamics, community-driven design processes, and creative placekeeping.
-This residency also fosters community building within the Master of Arts in Creative Leadership program itself and centers the value of intentionally formed networks, communities of practice, and peer groups whereby individuals with shared goals support one another, exchange knowledge, develop skills, and work to advance thinking and progress in a particular domain.
+In support of a more inclusive, equitable society, this course invites exploration of a range of relational practices for cultural understanding and change, in response to calls for civic imagination and systemic transformation.
+It examines how practices of artists and other creators develop critical (lost) ways of knowing that are central to human development and how they support an increasingly called-for shift in leadership–away from one grounded in individualism, competition, scarcity, exploitation of people, and extraction of natural resources, but toward one grounded in self-organizing (or collectivism), collaboration, abundance, and care for both people and planet.
+Students will experience and reflect on resilience under pressure, their habits of relationship, somatic self-awareness, attentional capacity, decision-making in uncertainty, power dynamics, community-driven design processes, and creative placekeeping.
+This residency also fosters community building within the Master of Arts in Creative Leadership program itself and centers the value of intentionally formed networks, communities of practice, and peer groups.
+Individuals with shared goals support one another, exchange knowledge, develop skills, and advance thinking and progress in a particular domain.

-This course introduces students to a framework and processes to address complex social challenges, grounded in the principles and methods of design thinking with elements from other schools of thought such as social entrepreneurship, impact measurement and community-centered approaches.
-Addressing such challenges requires a set of behaviors and mindsets that can be mastered and applied by anyone.
-Following a conceptual foundation, the course will shift to the analysis of case studies that illustrate the impact and potential scalability of design informed solutions to complex social problems.
-Students will then apply tools they have learned to community challenge projects of their choice, moving from insights to execution in an iterative manner.
-This process includes: building empathy and relationships; identifying and clarifying a community need; analyzing the larger environment in which that need or problem is situated; building coalitions for ideation and co-creation; prototyping one or more solutions to address the need; testing and evaluating those solutions; communications; and developing ways to scale the intervention for long-term social impact.
+This course introduces students to a framework and processes to address complex social challenges, grounded in the principles and methods of design thinking with elements from other schools of thought, such as social entrepreneurship, systems change, lean methodology, and community-centered approaches.
+Addressing such challenges requires a set of behaviors and mindsets that can be mastered and applied by intrapreneurs or entrepreneurs.
+Following a conceptual foundation, the course will shift to the analysis of case studies which illustrate the impact and potential scalability of design-informed solutions to complex social problems.
+Students will then apply tools they have learned moving from insights to execution in an iterative manner.
+Key steps in the process include:building empathy and relationships; visioning, identifying, and clarifying a community need; analyzing the larger environment in which a need or problem is situated; building coalitions for co-creation; prototyping one or more solutions to address the need; testing and evaluating those solutions; and developing ways to seed and scale the intervention for long-term social impact.

 There is increasing recognition that transformational change is needed to realize a just society where all life thrives, but less clarity on what this involves.
 During this course, students explore the essential role of collaboration across differences to imagining and realizing transformational change.
 In doing so, it honors the wisdom embodied by many indigenous groups and spiritual traditions and attempts to decolonize the practice of 'systems change.'
 This course additionally challenges the dichotomous relationship between culture and nature that is embedded in a Western worldview and, alongside the models for change from the natural world, asserts the critical role of creators, culture-bearers, as well as the capacities for (and fruits of) human imagination more generally to the processes of transformational change.
 Because culturally constructed paradigms shape social systems, this course additionally asserts that having the capacity to reflect upon, problematize, and transcend one's worldview is a critical capacity for change-makers and world builders.
 While, ’systems change’ work often stops short of incorporating such invisible yet critical domains of beliefs, identities, and worldview, this course integrates them.
 Ultimately, students identify creative ways to apply the principles and frameworks of this course to their personal and professional development, including to a progressive community change project.